Capital gains tax in 10 questions

 - Capital losses realised on a sale before 1 January 2026 are not deductible (likewise, gains realised on a sale before 2026 are not taxable).
 You therefore cannot offset them via your tax return.

-- If you sell an investment at a loss as from 1 January 2026, you may deduct that capital loss from your realised capital gains, but only in the same year.
-You cannot carry these losses forward to subsequent years.
+- If you sell an investment at a loss as from 1 January 2026, you may deduct that capital loss, but only from capital gains you realised in the same year.
+You cannot carry these capital losses forward to subsequent years.

-- You may also temporarily deduct capital losses resulting from the difference between your purchase price and the snapshot value of your investment.
+- You may also temporarily offset the negative difference between your higher purchase price and the lower snapshot value of your investment.
 This is only possible if the sale takes place within 5 years following the snapshot, i.e. up to and including 31 December 2030.